0ne29kro/build-it/README.md

 3. **Follow page by page** — don't skip ahead
 4. **Run your code** at every checkpoint
 5. **Stop when satisfied** — each stage is complete on its own

+**For non-Python projects:** A "Complete Code" link is provided so you can copy-paste and run immediately, then follow the tutorial to learn how it works.

 ## Quick Links